anvetsu/recoil/README.md

 If those succeed by returning an `{ok ...}` result, the circuit breaker will go to the normal `closed` state.
 Otherwise, it will go back to the `open` state and repeat the cycle.

-As a single circuit breaker will be shared between multiple operations on a single resource, it may become a performance bottleneck.
+As a single circuit breaker will be shared between multiple operations on a resource, it may become a performance bottleneck.
-To avoid this, the recoil implementation has avoided the use of long-held global locks.
-This means, the circuit breaker only guarantees that eventually `open`.
+To get around this, the recoil implementation has avoided the use of long-held global locks.
+This means, the circuit breaker only guarantees that will eventually `open`.
 In other words, a few calls may go through the circuit breaker even after the state machine has decided to move to the `open` state.

 A circuit breaker can be configured with a "logger" function.
 This is useful for capturing the state changes that a circuit breaker will